InspiryThemes/realhomes-docs/docs/property-type-custom-markers.md

 5. These markers will now display on related property maps in place of default theme icons.

+!!! note
->Note: Recommended image size is 42px by 57px for map icon / 84px by 114px for retina map icon.
+    Recommended image size is 42px by 57px for map icon / 84px by 114px for retina map icon.